cspr-rad/actus-spec/spec/main.typ

 A positive rational number is a rational number (see @type_Rational) except instead of a pair of integers it is a pair of naturals (see @type_Natural).

-The naturals that make up a positive rational must have no range restriction.
+The naturals that make up a positive rational must not have any range restrictions.

 #examples("positive-rational")